 Agios Titus Church

 Agios Titus is the beautiful little church off of August 25th Street.
-The square out front is absolutely gorgeous, but do take a moment to go inside and see the lovely icons.
+The square out front is gorgeous, but do take a moment to go inside and see the lovely icons.

 Location: Pl.
 Agiou Titou, Iraklio 712 02, Greece